INTRODUCTION TO NIGHTINGALE COLLEGE’S VALUES

 Here are a few other points for you to consider:

-Nightingale College utilizes a myriad of information technology systems and, as you know, technology is never bulletproof and fails every once in a while.
-So, when technology fails, please be patient and assured that we are looking for a quick resolution to any technological problem.
+- Nightingale College utilizes a myriad of information technology systems and, as you know, technology is never bulletproof and fails every once in a while.
+So, when technology fails, please be patient and assured that we are looking for a quick resolution.

-Timely communication is critical!
-If anyone from the College reaches out to you, there is a reason for it and you MUST reply quickly.
-Please don’t send us on wild goose chase or make us into “dig-under-rocks” detectives.
+- Communication is critical!
+If anyone from the College reaches out to you, there is a reason for it.
+If you need assistance, reach out to your admissions advisor or LALR counselor for help.

-The College has a very strict anti-bulling policy [punching each other, “You started it”].
-Just like patients you will encounter throughout your nursing career, our students are diverse and bring unique backgrounds and experiences with them.
+- The College has a very strict anti-bullying policy.
+Just like patients you will encounter throughout your nursing career, our learners are diverse and bring unique backgrounds and experiences with them.
 Open your mind, be respectful and accepting, and, once again, focus on YOUR OWN learning, progress, and success!